Livioni/Livioni.github.io/_pages/about.md

 # 👨‍🎓 About Me

 I'm a Research Assistant at Division of Integrative Systems and Design, HKUST.
+My supervisor is Xu Wenchao.
 Before that, I was a post-graduate student at X-NS Lab,  [Automation School](https://ac.bit.edu.cn/), [Beijing Institute of Technology](https://english.bit.edu.cn/), supervised by [A.P.
 Zhan Yufeng](https://ray-zhan.github.io/).
 I received B.Eng. degree from the [College of Information Science and Technology](https://en-cist.buct.edu.cn/main.htm), [Beijing University of Chemical Technology](https://english.buct.edu.cn/main.htm).
 My research interests include 3D Vision, Multimedia Systems, and Edge Intelligence.

 *The people who are crazy enough to think that they can change the world are the ones who do. ——Steve Jobs*

 # 🔥 News

 *2025.11.03 🎉🎉* Joined in the Division of Integrative Systems and Design, HKUST as a research assistant.

 *2025.01.28 🎉🎉* The latest paper “*DGTR: Distributed Gaussian Turbo-Reconstruction for Sparse-View Vast Scenes*” has been accepted in IEEE International Conference on Robotics and Automation (CCF-B).